What it says on the tin, updated for this summer’s influx of visitors.

 - Dehesa in Soho belongs to the Salt Yard group, who specialise mainly in Spanish cuisine, with a smattering of Italian.
 The wine list does likewise.

 - The Greenhouse in Mayfair's Hay's Mews, another Marlon Abela restaurant (see The Square, below), has a very good wine list but is not cheap.
-(They do not appear to have a website at the time of writing.)

 - Gymkhana is one of London's best Indian restaurants, with prices to match its Mayfair location.
 The sommelier team there do great work finding matches for their spicy dishes.